Britannia Beach: In the media

 The 2010 episode of the US TV show Psych, Dual Spires, was filmed almost entirely in Britannia Beach.
 In 2017, many scenes for The Crossing (TV series) were filmed in and around the village.
 In the same year, scenes for Travelers (TV series) were also shot in Britannia Beach.
+Parts of the second season of the HBO show The Last of Us were filmed in Brittania Beach.